raspberrychris/3dprintersking/content/posts/monoprice-select-mini-3d-printer-v2.md

 ⭐⭐⭐⭐

 The [**Monoprice Select Mini 3D Printer V2 **](#)is a great ‘out of the box’ 3D printer at a very competitive price point.
-One of the best features for beginners about this 3D Printer is that it comes pre assembled meaning that there is less of a learning curve with this 3D Printer when compared with other similar 3D Printers.
+One of the best features for beginners about this 3D Printer is that it comes fully pre-assembled meaning that there is less of a learning curve with this 3D Printer when compared with other similar 3D Printers and you have everything you need to get started straight out of the box.

-The only slightly negative feature that we found about this printer is that it has a small build size, but if you are only focused on creating small models then this won’t be an issue for you.
+The only small negative feature that we found about this printer is that it has a smaller build size, but if you are only focused on creating small models then this won’t be an issue for you, or if you have limited space to store the 3D Printer in this may also not be an issue.

 [**Click here to view the Monoprice Select Mini 3D Printer V2 product listing on Amazon.com…**](#)